xaionaro-go/speech/README.md

 # `speech`

-This is a library for Speech-To-Text operations in Go
+This is a library for Speech-To-Text operations in Go, and 2 tools to demonstrate how to use it:
+* [`./cmd/stt`](./cmd/stt/main.go) -- just converts a PCM_F32_LE stream into transcription (by default translated to English).
+* [`./cmd/subtitleswindow/main.go`](./cmd/subtitleswindow/main.go) -- is a window that dynamically displays subtitles to be used in OBS, given a link to the audio stream (e.g. your RTMP link).

 Currently, we provide API for using Whisper directly and/or for using whisper via HTTP API.

-An example how to use Whisper directly is provided in [`./cmd/stt`](./cmd/stt/main.go).

 # Quick start

+### `stt`

 If you use Linux:
 ```sh